e-valente/doh-deception/bsides-demos/README.md

 # BsidesLV - Demo

+## Generic Algorithm to attack any model using Zeroth Order Optimization (ZOO)

+1. Choose the tool to generate malicious traffic
+- Example: doh tunnel tools: dnstt, iodine, doh-proxy, etc
+2. Generate malicious feature instances (ex: pcap)
+- You can use tcpdump, wireshark, scapy (python library), or dohlyzer.
+3. Choose the features to attack (best features are you can change like packet size and time)
+4. Set up the limits of chosen feature for attacking (ex: positive numbers to time or 30\% for packet size)
+5. Attack
+6. Get the most modified features (ex: 4 most)
+7. Use the gotten numbers to set up your tool

 ## Demo1 - DoH tunnel Basics - 101
 In this demo, we will show how to create a DoH tunnel using dnstt on AWS and how to use it to tunnel DNS traffic over HTTPS.